Find Your Perfect School

 The four-year apprenticeship program was developed in coordination with the union, members, and contractors.
 Apprentices enjoy several benefits aside from livable wages, such as health insurance (medical, dental, and vision), vacation leaves, pension, and annuity.
 The accrued benefits system means that apprentices meet the qualifications for each benefit as they progress in the program.

-Apprentices also get a raise on their wage by meeting three criteria: at least six months spent in the program, completion of two classes, and 600 hours of on-the-job training.
+Apprentices also get a raise in their wages by meeting three criteria: at least six months spent in the program, completion of two classes, and 600 hours of on-the-job training.
 During the program’s entirety, apprentices must attend one class every three months.
 Each class lasts for approximately one week or 36 hours.

 The coursework covers topics on: